 The goal of the Workforce Training Grant Program is to incent new and expanding businesses to attract, develop and retain talent in the state of Wisconsin.

 This program primarily supports the following WEDC Strategic Pillar and Focus Area:

 Business Development: Business Retention and Expansion

-The program aids businesses in workforce retention and expansion into new markets and technology.
-The program provides grant funds to businesses to upgrade or improve the job-related skills of a business’s Full-Time Jobs.
-Grant funds may be approved for eligible training provided to existing and new employees in Full-Time Jobs.
+The program aids businesses in attracting, developing and retaining talent as a part of a business development project.
+The program provides grant funds to businesses to upgrade or improve the job-related skills of a business’s existing and new employees.

 “Ineligible Business” means businesses ineligible for WTG funds, unless extraordinary circumstances exist, including but not limited to a serious threat of a business leaving the state, significant job creation or retention, or significant capital investment, and such extraordinary circumstances are approved by the Board of Directors’ Awards Administration Committee:

 - Payday loan and title loan companies